Whatever their age, there are always baby games to play.

-Babies love bubble tubs (or you can make your own).
+Babies love bubble tubs, whether you buy a bottle or froth up your own with dish soap and water.
 Blow them so that your baby has to move his or her head to watch them as this will encourage the neck muscles to strengthen.
 Older babies will enjoy grabbing the bubbles to pop them!

-Buy some finger puppets (or make your own from old gloves).
+Buy some finger puppets (or make your own from old gloves - your baby won't mind the DIY look!).
 You can give each puppet a different voice and entertain your baby with a range of gestures.
 Get the puppet to walk up your baby's body or legs and wait for the giggles to start...